 Submitting a grievance is a great way to further a settlement agreement negotiation.
 By requiring a written response, formal grievances force the employer to address the issue head on rather than turning the other cheek and hoping you’ll go away.
 It is also a handy way to see what defence the employer has up their sleeve before you issue your tribunal claim.
 You can flush out any cheeky moves which they are planning to make in their defence, so that you can really fine tune your claim and anticipate their response.
 Always appeal your grievance response, as set out below.

 At all stages in the ‘open’ process, whether that process be redundancy, dismissal, performance review, or grievance etc, then you should take full advantage of all the appeals which your employer offers you.
 If they offer you one appeal – use it.
 If there are two levels of appeal available – use them both.
 Don’t be tempted to take the easy exit and not use your appeal rights.
 If its harder work for you, then its also harder work for your employer, so its more likely that you’ll negotiate a settlement agreement.

 Small print in the settlement agreement

-When you reach a level of compensation or damages which you would be happy to accept in your negotiation, don’t rush in their and show your pleasure and accept the deal before you’ve seen the small print.
-Instead, play it cool, say you’ll have to think it over, but in the mean time could they send over a draft settlement agreement.
+When you reach a level of compensation or damages which you would be happy to accept in your negotiation, don’t rush in there and show your pleasure and accept the deal before you’ve seen the small print.
+Instead, play it cool, say you’ll have to think it over, but in the meantime could they send over a draft settlement agreement.
 This allows you to see if there are any banana skins in the small print which could scupper the deal.
-It’s a lot easier to negotiate the wording of a settlement agreement before you have given away that you are dead happy with the money element, otherwise a savvy employer would simply insist you sign their wording as they know you don’t want to fight any more.
+It’s a lot easier to negotiate the wording of a settlement agreement before you have given away that you are happy with the money element, otherwise a savvy employer would simply insist you sign their wording as they know you don’t want to fight any more.